-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Arizona tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help not only with Arizona tax laws, but also the federal deduction for paying state taxes.
+We can help with your AZ taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find Arizona state tax expertise with all of our ways to file taxes.